Wherever You Are

 Stay Informed with LMU Communications

-Regardless of the nature of the emergency, email will be an essential communication mechanism.
-Be sure that you have access to your LMU email account, ideally from your mobile phone or tablet, and from a laptop or desktop computer.
-Be on the lookout for the following communication and visit the sites frequently.
+Your LMU email account is an essential method of communication on campus.
+Please ensure you have access to your account, ideally from your mobile phone or tablet and from a laptop or desktop computer.

 - University leadership and the Department of Public Safety will send regular communications in the event of a significant campus emergency or closure.